clartaq/cwiki/resources/private/md/Text_Formatting.md

       }
 ```

 CWiki uses [highlight.js](https://highlightjs.org) to do syntax highlighting.
 It attempts to auto-recognize the language used, but on short samples, like those above, it can make an error.
 In the snippet below, it will not recognize that the language is Clojure.
-You can tell it which language is shown by putting a hint in like so:
+You can tell it which language to highlight by putting a hint in like so:

   ```clojure
     (defn f [x]